 Live

 If you're sitting on a database you can't get answers out of, the setup takes about five minutes:

-● 12 read-only tools● Cancel anytime● Founding pricing
+12 read-only tools Cancel anytime Founding pricing · $79/mo

 FAQ

-How concentrated are Polymarket profits?
 Extremely.
-The top 0.1% of all wallets captured roughly 70% of the ~$965M in total positive profit.
-The biggest verified winner cleared $19.4M; the biggest loser dropped $21.8M.
+The top 0.1% of all wallets captured roughly half of the ~$968M in total positive profit.
+The single biggest verified winner cleared about $16.6M.

-How many Polymarket traders are bots?
-About 23,600 wallets are bots and ~3,100 are whales.
-A large share of the consistent winners aren't human.
+Classified by on-chain behavior, about 23,600 wallets are bots and ~3,100 are whales.
+A large share of the consistent winners are not human.

-How do you connect Claude Code to a Postgres database?
 Add the community Postgres MCP server to Claude Code's .mcp.json with your connection string, restart, and ask questions in plain English.
-Claude writes and runs the read-only SQL for you.
+To skip the indexer and query our 1.3B-trade ledger directly, the Quant plan ships a hosted Terminal MCP plus a REST API.

+Live